 If you know what capoeira is and have any desire to watch or learn, this (Bahia) is where it started and it is very popular here.
 Personally, I prefer the intermittent semi-weekly afro-brasilian dance classes.
 Although anyone could enjoy their time here, I imagine an artist, musician or writer could find inspiration with few distractions - except when there is a street party.
 It is very isolated and there is only one flight a day in and out of Teixeira.
 More common is a flight to/from Sao Paulo or Rio to Vitoria or Porto Seguro and then a long bus, taxi or rented car ride...or skip the flight and take a 14-hour bus ride from Rio.

-As for my house, it has 2 bedrooms, 2 recently remodeled bathrooms, a living room and a large open kitchen/dining area with cathedral ceilings and a reasonably sized front yard - all sand.
-There is a large L-shaped covered veranda (with hammocks) and a star deck I added at roof level in the back to watch the night sky (there is a large undeveloped area behind my house so there is little light pollution).
-I just recently had satellite internet installed due to so many TH sitters saying they need it.
-I would expect the sitter to pay the bill while sitting.
-I would also like you to pay for electric and water - both very cheap, e.g. less than $8/month for water.
+As for my house, it has 2 bedrooms (the smaller one is used for storage at the present time so the sitter can use my larger bedroom), 2 recently remodeled bathrooms, a living room and a large open kitchen/dining area with cathedral ceilings and a reasonably sized front yard - all sand.
+There is a large L-shaped covered veranda (with hammock) and a star deck I added at roof level in the back to watch the night sky (there is a large undeveloped area behind my house so there is little light pollution).
+I just recently had satellite internet installed - a neighbor shares his with me, but I also have my own router -only because so many TH sitters say they need it; so I would expect the sitter to pay the bill while sitting (just under U$20/month depending on exchange rate).
+I would also like you to pay for part of the electric which is very cheap - average around $16/month total.

 TH says to be detailed, but this is getting very long.
 If you are seriously interested let me know and I will call you and give you more information. + More info